fanyer/data2graphics/README.md

 3. For all texts that may contain the Greek Letters, attention should be paid on its unicode encoding transforming.

+4. Each component should impor basic styles like `import 'data2graphics/basic.css'`

 ****

 #### parser